 Most companies don’t have the luxury of offering proprietary products or services.
-For those looking to break into or grow within a competitive arena, aggressive communications are critical to good market penetration.
+For those looking to break into or grow within a competitive market, aggressive communications are vital to effective marketing.

 And a sense of urgency that never wanes.

 Remember, your competition will always try to be more aggressive than you are.
-So, instead of just looking to create a “buzz,” you should be controlling the dialogue.
-You can drive the market.
-Or you can let the market drive you.
+So, instead of just creating a “buzz,” you should be looking to control the dialogue.
+You can lead and drive the market.
+Or you can let the market drive you while playing catch-up.

 And don’t let yourself become victimized by what temporary success can often bring: